louis16s/-/README.md

 * if u haven't install chrome,please install one or choose chromium

-* headless for who don't what to launch browser
+* headless for who don't what to launch browser ,but chrome will still work in background

 * windows ,mac os ,linux are working well with this simple program